False or misleading statements by Donald Trump (first term)

+Fact-checkers from The Washington Post (top, monthly), the Toronto Star and CNN (bottom, weekly) compiled data on "false or misleading claims" and "false claims", respectively.
+The peaks corresponded in late 2018 to the midterm elections, in late 2019 to his impeachment inquiry, and in late 2020 to the presidential election.
+The Post reported 30,573 false or misleading claims in four years, an average of more than 20.9 per day.

 During his first term as President of the United States, Donald Trump made tens of thousands of false or misleading claims.

+During the first two-and-a-half years (January 2017–June 2019), the Toronto Star tallied 5,276 false claims, an average of six per day.

-Fact-checkers at The Washington Post documented 30,573 false or misleading claims during his first presidential term, an average of 21 per day.
+Across all four years, fact-checkers at The Washington Post documented 30,573 false or misleading claims, an average of 21 per day.

 Fact-checking Trump

 Trump's statements as president engaged a host of fact-checkers.
 Tony Burman wrote: "The falsehoods and distortions uttered by Trump and his senior officials have particularly inflamed journalists and have been challenged—resulting in a growing prominence of 'fact-checkers' and investigative reporting."
 The situation got worse, as described by Pulitzer Prize-winning Ashley Parker: "President Trump seems to be saying more and more things that aren't true."

 Glenn Kessler said in 2017 as a fact-checker for The Washington Post there was no comparison between Trump and other politicians.
 Kessler gave his worst rating to other politicians 20% of the time, but gave it to Trump 64% of the time.
 Kessler wrote that Trump was the most fact-challenged politician he had ever encountered and lamented that "the pace and volume of the president's misstatements means that we cannot possibly keep up".
 Kessler and others have described how Trump's lying has created an alternate reality.
 David Zurawik says we should "just assume Trump's always lying and fact check him backwards" because that's "how to cover a habitual liar".

 The Washington Post fact-checker created a new category of falsehoods in 2018, the "Bottomless Pinocchio", for falsehoods repeated at least twenty times (so often "that there can be no question the politician is aware his or her facts are wrong").
 Trump was the only politician who met the standard of the category, with 14 statements that immediately qualified.
 According to The Washington Post, Trump repeated some falsehoods so many times he had effectively engaged in disinformation.